Origins of the cultivation of the vine in Madrid

-The first reliable news of growing grapes in the present province of Madrid, is related to the Monasterio de San Martin de Valdeiglesias, which ruins remain in the municipality of Pelayos de la presa, 62 kms from Madrid and 5 kms from San Martín Valdeiglesias.
+The first reliable news of the cultivation of the vine in the current province of Madrid, are related to the Monastery of San Martín de Valdeiglesias, whose ruins remain in the municipality of Pelayos de la Presa, 62 kilometers from Madrid and 5 from San Martín of Valdeiglesias.

-The origin of the Monastery of San Martín de Valdeiglesias in the XII century was the existence of 12 hermitages or chapels far apart in between.
-From the parish church of the village of San Martin to the Alberche river, occupying a wide valley, called “Valley Yglesias,” giving the name to the Monastery runned by the Order of St. Benedict and later, to the village of San Martin de Valdeiglesias.
+The origin of the Monastery of San Martín de Valdeiglesias in the 12th century was the then existence of twelve hermitages or churches then separated from each other, from where the parish church of the town of San Martín is to the Alberche river, occupying a wide valley, for then called “Valle de Yglesias”, which gave its name to the Monastery run by the Order of San Benito and later to the town of San Martín de Valdeiglesias.

-The monks were the settlers of the valley and the founders of the town of San Martin, for the settlers and other servants of the Monastery to live in, “Creating a great wine wealth.”
-They learned the science of wine from its founders, the brothers of the Order from La Espina, who already dominated it at their place of origin.
+The monks were the colonizers of the valley and those who founded the town of San Martín, so that the settlers and other servants of the Monastery lived there, “creating a great wine wealth”.
+They learned the science of wine from its founders, the brothers of the Order from La Espina, who already mastered it in their place of origin.

-Referring to King Fernando III “The Saint”, Father Manrique in his Annals Cisterciences says: “Among other things, I increase the wealth of the place and the House, and the fertility of the soil, very suitable for planting vines, from which I obtain generous wines, commonly called from San Martin and are the most prolific of all Europe, even if I said they come first of all, I would not err.”
+Referring to King Fernando III “The Saint”, Father Manrique in his Cistercian Annals says: “Among other things, the wealth of the place and the House increased, and the fertility of the land, very suitable for planting vines, of which They obtain generous wines, commonly called San Martín and they are the most fruitful in all of Europe, even if I said that they occupy the first place of all, I would not be wrong ”.